Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/Listening.md

 differently than I do, so I regularly judge almost everyone.
 Every person is unique in experience and understanding, which leads them to fundamentally differing views of the world.

 I can learn from the views of others, especially when I disagree with them.
-Every person has wisdom to teach that comes from the Spirit of God even though they may not know that their truth comes from God.
-A person does not need to be whole and healthy to speak truth.
-Truly listening allows us to receive the treasures from each person we interact with.
+Every person has some wisdom to teach that comes from the Spirit of God even though they may not know that their truth comes from God.
+A person does not need to be whole and healthy to speak the truth.
+Truly listening allows us to receive the treasure from each person we interact with.

 Technology has impacted our lives and dramatically impacted our ability to connect emotionally.
-The tools that we use allow us to be in constant contact, yet avoid the true human connection  required for meaningful relationship.
+The tools that we use allow us to be in constant contact, yet avoid the true human connection required for meaningful relationships.

 Modern communication trades connection for convenience.
-We trade emojes and likes for real conversation.
+We trade emojis and likes for real conversation.
 We even convert words into acronyms to spend less effort on reusable phrases.
-All of these shortcuts are completely unnuanced and leave us feeling disconnected.
+All of these shortcuts are without nuance and leave us feeling disconnected.